 Bottom line: D-Mannose (and therefore Uqora) is not a panacea for UTI prevention.

 The slightly sweet D-Mannose powder has been used for UTI prevention (and even treatment) since the 80s.
 Traditionally, D-Mannose has been made from birch tree juice.
 But, with growing demand, nowadays it’s mostly produced from corn in China.

-Since D-Mannose is a food supplement, not a medicine, its quality and purity are not regulated by FDA, while, in fact, not all D-Mannose products are created equally.
+Since D-Mannose is a food supplement, not a medicine, its quality and purity are not regulated by the FDA.
+Unfortunately,, not all D-Mannose products are created equally.

-Uqora contains 2 grams of D-Mannose, but it’s not clear which D-Mannose source the company uses for their product.
+Uqora contains 2 grams of D-Mannose, but it’s not clear which D-Mannose source the company uses for its product.

 Besides D-Mannose, the drink includes: